General Terms & Conditions

 3.2 The Controller can make limited changes to the instructions unilaterally.
 The Processor shall be consulted before any significant changes are made to the instructions.
 Changes affecting the core of the Agreement and/or this DPA, must be agreed upon by both Parties.

-3.3 The Processor processes the Personal Data in accordance with Article 3.1 of this DPA, including with regard to transfers of Personal Data to a third country or an international organization, unless required to do so by Union or Member State law to which Processor is subject; in such a case, the Processor shall inform the Controller of that legal requirement before processing, unless that law prohibits such information on important grounds of public interest.
+3.3 The Processor processes the Personal Customer Data in accordance with Article 3.1 of this DPA, including with regard to transfers of Personal Customer Data to a third country or an international organization, unless required to do so by Union or Member State law to which Processor is subject; in such a case, the Processor shall inform the Controller of that legal requirement before processing, unless that law prohibits such information on important grounds of public interest.
+ARTICLE 4: ASSISTANCE TO THE CONTROLLER

 4.1 Compliance with legislation.
 The Processor shall provide all reasonable assistance to the Controller in ensuring its compliance with its obligations pursuant to the GDPR, taking into account the nature of processing and the information available to the Processor.

 4.2 Personal Data Breach.
-In the case of a Personal Data Breach related to Personal Data being processed by the Processor, the Processor shall notify the Controller without undue delay (this is, if possible, within seventy-two (72) hours after the Processor becomes aware of a Personal Data Breach) via the contact point as appointed in accordance with this DPA.
+In the case of a Personal Data Breach related to Personal Customer Data being processed by the Processor, the Processor shall notify the Controller without undue delay (this is, if possible, within seventy-two (72) hours after the Processor becomes aware of a Personal Data Breach) via the contact point as appointed in accordance with this DPA.
+This notification shall at least include following information: The nature of the Personal Data Breach; The categories of Personal Data that are affected; The categories and approximate number of Data Subjects concerned; The categories and approximate number of Personal Customer Data records concerned; The (alleged) cause, date on which the breach occurred (if no exact date is known: the period within which the breach occurred), the date and time on which the breach became known to the Processor or to a Sub-Processor engaged by it, and the likely consequences of the Personal Data Breach; Measures taken or proposed to be taken to address the Personal Data Breach, including, where appropriate, measures to mitigate its possible adverse effects.

 4.3 Where, and insofar as, it is not possible to provide all this information at the same time, the initial notification shall contain the information then available and further information shall, as it becomes available, subsequently be provided without undue delay.

-4.4 In case the Processor makes use of a Subprocessor, the Processor shall require the Subprocessor to provide it with the same information when a Personal Data Breach takes place at the Subprocessor.
-The Processor shall promptly relay the information received from the Subprocessor to the Controller.
+4.4 In case the Processor makes use of a Sub-Processor, the Processor shall require the Sub-Processor to provide it with the same information when a Personal Data Breach takes place at the Sub-Processor.
+The Processor shall promptly relay the information received from the Sub-Processor to the Controller.

-4.5 The Processor, its Subprocessor(s) and Controller shall appoint a single point of contact who shall be responsible for all communication in the event of an incident which has led or may lead to an accidental or non-authorized destruction or loss or a non-authorized access, alteration or transmission of the Personal Data processed on behalf of the Controller.
+4.5 The Processor, its Sub-Processor(s) and Controller shall appoint a single point of contact who shall be responsible for all communication in the event of an incident which has led or may lead to an accidental or non-authorized destruction or loss or a non-authorized access, alteration or transmission of the Personal Customer Data processed on behalf of the Controller.

-4.7 The Parties, and if applicable the Subprocessor(s) shall ensure to work together in good faith to limit possible adverse effects of a Personal Data Breach and shall keep each other informed of any new developments regarding the Personal Data Breach and of the measures they are taking to mitigate its effects and prevent the recurrence of such breaches.
-In particular, the Processor shall, to the best of its ability, assist the Controller in respect to its obligations under Articles 33 and 34 of the GDPR, taking into account the nature of processing and the information available to the processor.
+4.7 The Parties, and if applicable the Sub-Processor(s) shall ensure to work together in good faith to limit possible adverse effects of a Personal Data Breach and shall keep each other informed of any new developments regarding the Personal Data Breach and of the measures they are taking to mitigate its effects and prevent the recurrence of such breaches.
+In particular, the Processor shall, to the best of its ability, assist the Controller in respect to its obligations under Articles 33 and 34 of the GDPR, taking into account the nature of processing and the information available to the Processor.

-.
-Furthermore, the Processor shall assist the Controller, in ensuring compliance with the following obligations, taking into account the nature of the data processing and the information available to the Processor: (i) as it carries out a Data Protection Impact Assessment in accordance with Article 35 of the GDPR; (ii) as it consults the competent Supervisory Authority/ies prior to processing where a Data Protection Impact Assessment indicates that the processing would result in a high risk in the absence of measures taken by the Controller to mitigate the risk; (iii) the obligation to ensure that the Personal Data is accurate and up to date, by informing the Controller without delay if the Processor becomes aware that the Personal Data it is processing is inaccurate or has become outdated; and (iv) its obligations in Article 32 of the GDPR.
+4.8 Further assistance.
+Furthermore, the Processor shall assist the Controller, in ensuring compliance with the following obligations, taking into account the nature of the data processing and the information available to the Processor: (i) as it carries out a Data Protection Impact Assessment in accordance with Article 35 of the GDPR; (ii) as it consults the competent Supervisory Authority/ies prior to processing where a Data Protection Impact Assessment indicates that the processing would result in a high risk in the absence of measures taken by the Controller to mitigate the risk; (iii) the obligation to ensure that the Personal Customer Data is accurate and up to date, by informing the Controller without delay if the Processor becomes aware that the Personal Customer Data it is processing is inaccurate or has become outdated; and (iv) its obligations in Article 32 of the GDPR.
+The Processor, at its own discretion, is free to charge additional costs for the performance of these services provided in accordance with Article 15 of this DPA.
+These costs shall at all times be in relation to the delivered performances.
+Such reimbursement by the Controller shall not be due if the Personal Data Breach is attributable to the Processor.

 ARTICLE 5: INFORMATION OBLIGATIONS